AlinaBrode/am_lang/docs/plans.md

 * remove access:
   * to the most armenian letters in alphabet trainer
   * to corresponding pictures in word training
+* move nav panel button to avoid overlap with content
+* adjust colors of background blanket and blue color on side panel

 * on pause until Yerevan